 Re-encode JPEG2000 data from input governs whether or not JPEG2000-encoded data from a piece of content (usually a DCP) will be re-used in the output data as-is or whether it will be decoded and re-encoded by DCP-o-matic.
 If the option is enabled DCP-o-matic will decompress any JPEG2000 data it finds and re-encode it.
 This is useful if you want to reduce the bitrate of a DCP.
 Usually you will achieve better quality and quicker results by leaving this option switched off.

 The Audio Channels control sets the number of audio channels that the DCP will have.
 If the DCP has any channels for which there is no content audio they will be replaced by silence.
 You can only set an even number of channels here, since that is required by the DCI standard.
 If you want an odd number of channels, set the DCP channel count to one greater than you need and the unused channel will be filled with silence.

 The Processor control allows you to select a process to apply to the audio before it goes into the DCP.
 Three processes are currently provided:

 This upmixing algorithm is due to Gérald Maruccia.

 A ‘reel’ in a DCP is a subsection of the DCP, in the same way as a 35mm reel is a section of a film.
-A DCP can be split up into any number of reels and the joins (the equivalent to 35mm splices) between the reels are seamless.
+A DCP can be split up into any number of reels and the joins (the equivalent to 35mm splices or changeovers) between the reels are seamless.

-There is no reason why you can't just use a single reel for the whole of your DCP, as there is no limit on their length.
+There is no reason why you can't just use a single reel for the whole of your DCP, as there is no limit to their length.
 Many people choose to do this.